List of Emmerdale characters introduced in 2010: Jacob Gallagher

-Jacob Gallagher, played by Joe-Warren Plant, first appeared on 12 August 2010.
+Jacob Gallagher (also Sugden), played by Joe-Warren Plant, first appeared on 12 August 2010.
 Jacob is the biological son of Justin Gallagher (Andrew Langtree) and Leyla Harding (Roxy Shahidi).
 Leyla had a one-night-stand with Justin, the husband of her sister Alicia (Natalie Anderson), resulting in her pregnancy with Jacob.
 Alicia adopted Jacob, believing that Leyla gave him to her out of kindness as she had fertility problems.
 He was later adopted by Alicia's second husband, David Metcalfe (Matthew Wolfenden).

 When Alicia and Justin's marriage breaks down, Alicia and Jacob confront Leyla.
 Whilst the sisters argue, Eric Pollard (Chris Chittell) and Douglas Potts (Duncan Preston) keep Jacob occupied.
 When Alicia reveals she is homeless, Leyla invites them to stay with her.
 Alicia later becomes paranoid that Leyla will take Jacob away and tell him the truth about his parentage.
 Alicia and Jacob leave the next day but return, after failing to find somewhere else to stay.
 Alicia enrols Jacob in the local school and he befriends T.J.
 Woods (Connor Lee), Noah Dingle (Jack Downham), Sarah Sugden (Sophia Amber Moore) and Samson Dingle (Sam Hall).
 On his first day, Jacob is bullied for being new and T.J. sticks up for him.
 Alicia encourages Jacob to fight back if anyone picks a fight.
 Leyla's boyfriend, David, becomes concerned that Leyla is too maternal.
 At T.J.'s seventh birthday party, Jacob accidentally eats cake with nut traces, which he is allergic to.
 He goes into anaphylactic shock and Leyla is forced to inject him with his medication.
 Alicia and Terry Woods (Billy Hartman) take Jacob to hospital.
 Alicia is furious and accuses Leyla of being neglectful.